Lab Session 1: Introduction to Microcontroller Programming¶

 - What information is included in the

-diagram.json?
-Did it change with respect to the previous exercise? - Can you do the exercise without using the
+diagram.jsonfile?
+Did it change compared with the previous exercise? - Can you complete the exercise without using the

 if...elsecondition?
 How?